sootsim inspect

 sootsim wait <kind> gives you bounded, loud synchronization primitives instead of sleep guessing:

 • sootsim wait ready blocks until the guest app bundle is loaded and painted.
 Uses a persistent __sootsimExternalAppReady flag set by the sootsim:externalAppReady event handler (cleared on bundle reload, reset by full page reload), not a node-count heuristic that false-positives on the ConnectRN skeleton.
 Idempotent: returns in ~200ms when already ready.
 Default 20s; pass --max-ms 30000 for slow cold bundles (uniswap, expensify).
 CLI-side polling — no bridge timeout ceiling.
-First thing to run after opening a new session or after debug js "window.location.reload()" — no sleep needed.
+First thing to run after opening a new sim or after debug js "window.location.reload()" — no sleep needed.

 • sootsim wait idle blocks until animations, rAF queue, and layout all stop moving.
 Same signal as do settle but discoverable under the wait grouping.